-Yogis also prefer drinking the tea after yoga in order to feel calm and relaxed.
+Yogis also prefer drinking tea after yoga in order to feel calm and relaxed.
 If you are suffering from digestive issues, then having a cup of dandelion tea post-yoga session will help treat your digestive problem for good.

 Most people indulge in fruits to boost their energy after a yoga workout.
 But if you want to try something different, we suggest that you try raspberry leaf tea.
-To prepare this kind of tea, you will need to add in 1 teaspoon of crushed raspberry leaves in boiling water.
+To prepare this kind of tea, you will need to add 1 teaspoon of crushed raspberry leaves to boiling water.
 Let the leaves soak in the boiling water for a couple of minutes.
 Then, drink it like any other regular tea!

-Keep it in mind that the beverage is caffeine-free – a perfect option for those looking for a non-caffeinated drink.
+Keep in mind that the beverage is caffeine-free – a perfect option for those looking for a non-caffeinated drink.

-Roses are universally-loved flowers because of their soft, lovely, and romantic appearance.
+Roses are universally loved flowers because of their soft, lovely, and romantic appearance.
 And anything that is prepared using them is surely just as good.

 Having a cup of rose tea after yoga would be the perfect way to end your yoga session.
 In terms of taste; the tea tastes light, sweet, and mildly sour.

 Black tea is the strongest of all and if that’s not your cup of tea (like literally), then go for white tea post-yoga session.

 White tea leaves come from Camellia Sinensis – a tea plant – which makes them the freshest leaves ever.
 It is one of those beverages that are supremely pleasant to drink.
 If yoga classes tire you out, then a cup of white tea is always an option to cheer you up!